chrisxxmas/MYCOOP64/CONTRIBUTING.md

 **Welcome!**
 Thanks for your interest in contributing to this project.
-Any contribution will be gladly accepted, provided that
+Any contribution will be gladly accepted, provided that they are gene